ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    : Verifier malfunction

    2:
-   : Only a recognized genuine set of approved executables, scripts, files, and/or objects have been loaded during and after the boot process.

-   3:
-   : Only a recognized genuine set of approved executables have been loaded during the boot process.
+   : Only a recognized genuine set of approved components have been loaded during the boot process.

    32:
-   : Only a recognized genuine set of executables, scripts, files, and/or objects have been loaded.
+   : Only a recognized genuine set of components have been loaded.
 However the Verifier cannot vouch for a subset of these due to known bugs or other known vulnerabilities.

    33:
-   : Runtime memory includes executables, scripts, files, and/or objects which are not recognized.
+   : Components loaded at boot-time include executables, scripts, files, and/or objects that are not recognized.

+   34:
+   : Components loaded at boot-time include executables, scripts, files, and/or objects that are not recognized, and the Verifier cannot vouch for a subset of the recognized components due to known bugs or other known vulnerabilities.

    96:
+   : Boot-time components include executables, scripts, files, and/or objects that are contraindicated.
+(The contraindicated components may be unrecognized or known to contain vulnerabilities.)

+   99:
+   : Cryptographic validation of the Evidence has failed.

+run-time-executables:
+: A Verifier has appraised and evaluated relevant components which have been loaded into the Target Environment's run-time memory.

+   0:
+   : No assertion

+   1:
+   : Evidence contains unknown elements which inhibit Verifer evaluation.

+   -1:
+   : Verifier malfunction

+   2:
+   : Only a recognized genuine set of approved components have been loaded in run-time memory.

+   32:
+   : Only a recognized genuine set of components have been loaded.
+However the Verifier cannot vouch for a subset of these due to known bugs or other known vulnerabilities.

+   33:
+   : Components loaded into run-time memory include executables, scripts, files, and/or objects that are not recognized.

+   34:
+   : Components loaded into run-time memory include executables, scripts, files, and/or objects that are not recognized, and the Verifier cannot vouch for a subset of the recognized components due to known bugs or other known vulnerabilities.

+   96:
-   : Runtime memory includes executables, scripts, files, and/or object which are contraindicated.
+   : Run-time components include executables, scripts, files, and/or objects that are contraindicated.
+(The contraindicated components may be unrecognized or known to contain vulnerabilities.)

    99:
    : Cryptographic validation of the Evidence has failed.